MaxV6ft4/kickstarter-analysis/README.md

 When comparing play outcomes to their campaign goals, we notice that campaigns are most successful when their goals are less than $1000 and are least successful when their goals are between $45,000-$49,999.
 The inverse is true for failed campaigns.
 They failed the most when their goals were between $45,000-$49,999 and failed the least when their goals were under $1000.
 In fact, the entire failed line is the inverse of the entire successful line.

-There are a couple limitations in this dataset to consider.
+There are a couple limitations in this dataset to consider:

 -in the Theater Outcomes Based On Launch Date sheet, the years available for analysis only span from 2009-2017, not the largest of ranges.
 Also, Louise is specifically interested in plays, not theater campaigns in general.
 -in the Outcomes Based on Goals sheet, the number of successful and failed plays both drop significantly when the goal exceeds $14,999.
 The graph displays a low percentage of successful outcomes and a high percentage of failed outcomes using a very limited amount of data.

 To correct the first limitation, a third filter displaying subcategories should be added to the pivot table so Louise can see how campaigns for other plays fared in comparison to her own.
-For the second limiation, another graph should be created to display the *number* of plays on the y-axis instead of the percentage to get a more detailed picture of the outcomes per goal range.
+For the second limiation, another graph should be created to display the *number* of plays on the y-axis instead of the percentage to get a more detailed picture of outcomes per goal range.